-A potential customer finds your business online.
-They’ve never heard of you before.
-In the next 30 seconds, they’ll decide whether you seem trustworthy enough to contact—or whether they’ll click back and try your competitor instead.
+A stranger finds your business online.
+They’ve never heard of you.
+In 30 seconds, they decide if you’re trustworthy enough to call or if they’re checking your competitor instead.

 Why Online Trust Matters More Than Ever

 People research before they buy.
-Before calling a plumber, hiring a contractor, or visiting a new restaurant, they check websites, read reviews, and look for reasons to say yes—or no.
+Before calling a plumber, hiring a contractor, or visiting a new restaurant, they look at websites and read reviews.
+They’re looking for reasons to say yes or reasons to move on.

 First impressions happen online now: